This is https://jim-quinn7.blogspot.com/ Investigating

 The engine ECU (control electronics and software) were apparently NOT AT ALL Checked - they actually over-wrote the Flight Software by Test Software it appears, so had no NO IDEA how in-flight reactions were doing - for example, the AAIB 1/2010 Data plots showed that the Software said the engines went into surge - was that Software working correctly?
 No Idea, for they never checked it!
 It is quite possible that they were not in surge of course (both engines at the same time maybe unlikely (unless high AoA!), but both fuel flows dropping to zero unlikely too (unless tanks run dry!) .......how do you know if you never check?

-AAIB did not even report what the Pilots might have said about surge - never asked presumably!, AND Accident Investigations MUST surely be as certain as they can be that the Conclusions and Recommendations for the future are as near certain as possible.
+update 22jan2025: AAIB did not even report what the Pilots might have said about surge, or even what they had observed/experienced of any sort - never asked presumably!, AND Accident Investigations MUST surely be as certain as they can be that the Conclusions and Recommendations for the future are as near certain as possible.
+There are times when other things are noticed during an accident or incident investigation which did not directly contribute to the acc/inc-ident itself, but Pilots and Engineers would want sorted asap, for the overall health of the fleet.

 And their Engine Fuel System Diagram IS a DISASTER - this is AAIB 1/2010 :

-This is mine, taken from the descriptions within the report, and for which I have no prior knowledge, other than my general knowledge of engine control systems - You will observe that the fuel pumps are driven by HP spool speed NH (called N3 in the report), but there is no sign of NH on the traces supplied in the report (only N1 which does not drive the fuel pumps !!
-And the throttle controls NH, not NL...) and which I reproduce below : I consider this a Criminal Omission.
+This is mine, taken from the descriptions within the report, and for which I have no prior knowledge, other than my general knowledge of engine control systems - You will observe that the fuel pumps are driven by HP spool speed NH (called N3 in the report), but there is no sign of NH on the traces supplied in the report (only N1 = NL which does not drive the fuel pumps !!
+And the throttle controls NH through the ECU, not NL...) and which I reproduce below : I consider NH a Criminal Omission.

 No Logic Diagram to help understand - to question!) : ACOC - Air Cooled Oil Cooler, FCOC Fuel Cooled Oil Cooler (the latter iced up reducing fuel flow according to RR/AAIB, noting that that ice melted before any engine parts were inspected, and the Oil was surely warm at 85C at least, for ACOC cooling is limited at ground level and idle.....).